Please confirm topic selection

 • anterior vs. posterior

-• approach dictated by location of pathology (anterior vs posterior) and clinical symptoms (neck pain, unilateral arm pain, myelopathy)
+• approach dictated by location of pathology (anterior vs. posterior) and clinical symptoms (neck pain, unilateral arm pain, myelopathy, etc.)

 • anterior right vs. left

-• unless a ENT study performed to evaluation function of RLN, always assume a deficit if prior anterior surgery and use prior approach to protect contralateral nerve
+• unless a ENT study was performed to evaluate RLN function, always assume a deficit if prior anterior approach surgery has been performed and use the prior approach side to protect the contralateral nerve

 • Cervical disc replacement